VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro0.md

 1. Make a cake.

 Because, well, that's not a recipe.
-A good recipe has a list of ingridents, will tell you how to mix them, and has lot of individual steps.
+A good recipe has a list of ingredients, will tell you how to mix them, and has lot of individual steps.

 The big difference with programming is you don't know the steps going in.
 You have to make them up as you go!
 So, you need to break the problem down to a point where using math, logic, and data structures to model *that individual step* becomes obvious.
 You know what you want, now you have to figure out how to get there.